czim/laravel-pxlcms/README.md

 - e_active global scope by default
 - listify + e_position by default

-- categories ?

 - relationships with the same name as the attribute ('category' in product f.i.)
     $product->category then returns the id, not the related model .. how to (selectively) override this?

+- categories ?

 ### Generator

-- relationship handling
-    - negative reference ?
+- relationship handling: negative reference
 - checkboxes handling
     - multi-checkboxes references handling

 - images
 - files (?)
 - checkboxes

-- auto-add hidden fields (+ configurable overrides)
-    - foreign keys

 ## Credits